itera-sd2201/itera-sd2201.github.io/calendar.md

 ---

 # Calendar
-This calendar will be updated each time new lecture videos or assignments are released.
-Each week outline will be added the week before, any future topics or assignments are subject to change.
+This calendar outlines all topics of the course and has links to all lecture videos and slides.

 {% for module in site.modules %}
 {{ module }}